 Sometimes you need to hear things multiple times before it sinks in.
 I remember seeing a great interview on Mixergy where they talked about using third party integrations as growth strategy for a start-up.
 Now I am selecting several tools to use for our own company I prefer the ones that connect to our first purchase Zendesk a year ago.

-Now we need a CRM solution and we are testing Batchbook and Bantam Live and both have a decent number of integration.
+Now we need a CRM solution and we are testing Batchbook and Bantam Live and both have a decent number of integrations.
 Batchbook for example with Zendesk.
 Thanks to AppSumo’s SXSW-bundle I decided to give LessAccounting a try and also they have a long list of integrations.

 We use for example Hootsuite to monitor support questions online and if we wanted we could use the favorite option in Hootsuite and make any Twitter a ticket in Zendesk (thanks to its integration).

-So we are hunting for API’s now and so that after our beta we can add some nice integration and land on those third party integration pages as well.
+So we are hunting for API’s now and so that after our beta we can add some nice integration and land on those third-party integration pages as well.
 Marketing using integration might be indeed an interesting growth method.

 Anyone using this as a business strategy and admitting it?
 Love to hear some stories on the topic!
 Post them in the comments